The Riding Academy of NJ is proud to offer the following Motorcycle Safety Foundation Courses;

 Standby for Basic RiderCourse (BRC1) classes: If a BRC1 class you want to get into is full, you can try getting into that class as a Standby.
 Come to the classroom, which is located on the 2nd floor inside the Big Boyz Toy Box building at 2 Shady St in the renowned & historic Bunker Hill section of Paterson, on the first night of the class by 5:30 PM if you want to get into the "A" or "D3" class, or on the first morning of the class by 7:30 AM if you want to get into the "B" or "D2" class.
 If we have a no-show for that class, you can get in the class.
 You will need to bring your valid NJ Driver License (or valid NJ motorcycle permit if you don't have a valid NJ Driver License) and payment with you.

-Military Service Men and Women: Active personnel can take the MSF courses for free at Joint Base McGuire-Dix-Lakehurst in Lakehurst, NJ.
+Military Service Men and Women: Active military personnel can take the MSF courses for free at Joint Base McGuire-Dix-Lakehurst in Lakehurst, NJ.
 Call (732) 323-2525 for details.
 If you are a NJ resident and took the Basic RiderCourse (BRC1) at a military installation within the past 180 days, you can get the NJ MVC road test waiver by going to any NJ MVC Testing Center with your BRC1 Completion Card and military documents.

 For more information about the Basic RiderCourse (BRC1), Click Here _______________________________________________________________

-Most of the Motorcycle Safety Foundation (MSF) courses we offer are conducted on weekends and weekdays, rain or shine, except in severe weather conditions like heavy rain, lightning, snow and ice.
+The Motorcycle Safety Foundation (MSF) courses we offer are conducted on weekends and weekdays, rain or shine, except in severe weather conditions like heavy rain, lightning, snow and ice.
 Some of the MSF courses we offer are only conducted on weekdays.
 Some are only conducted on weekends.
 (We reserve the right to cancel a class at any time due to weather, low enrollment or unforeseen circumstances).
 We regularly conduct classes every week from mid-March to the end of November, weather permitting.

 To learn why taking a Motorcycle Safety Foundation (MSF) RiderCourse is an important part of getting the most out of your motorcycle experience, listen to Robert Gladden, MSF Vice President, explain why.
 Click Here.

-Our instructors are highly trained to teach the Motorcycle Safety Foundation courses.
+Our award-winning instructors are highly trained to teach the Motorcycle Safety Foundation courses.
 They are certified by the Motorcycle Safety Foundation and the State of NJ.
 To see who they are and to read about their credentials, Click Here.